 Now this pacifist is also a political person.
-I would like you to create a few people who are nonpolitical.
-Nonpolitical is what I mean by religious: a person who says, "Okay, if it is going to happen, it is going to happen.
+I would like you to create a few people who are non-political.
+'Non-political' is what I mean by religious - a person who says, 'Okay, if it is going to happen, it is going to happen.
 Why should I waste my time?
 I should meditate, I should enjoy, I should delight.
 Meanwhile, I am going to dance.
 If it is going to happen, it will happen, but why should I miss the dance?
-The time is short"
+The time is short.'
 If you start dancing, if you start loving, if you become friendly, if you enjoy life, you will create energy which will be for peace - without thinking of peace at all.
 So I don't talk about peace, I talk about love.
-Peace follows love energy like a shadow.
+Peace follows love-energy like a shadow.

-I know there is poverty; there are beggars, but what to do?
+I know there is poverty, there are beggars, but what to do?
 Whatsoever you do is not going to help.
-Down through the centuries, people have been serving people, donating, giving money, clothes, food; there has been much philanthropy, but nothing has happened.

-Then there have been communist countries, where they saw that religion had failed.
-In fact, religion has never been tried, but it looks as if religion has failed because these people are thought to be religious people - those who donate, give charity, and do things like that.
+Down through the centuries, people have been serving people, donating, giving money, clothes, food; much philanthropy has been there, but nothing has happened.
+Then there have been communist countries where they saw that religion had failed.
+In fact, religion has never been tried, but it looks as if religion had failed because these people are thought to be 'religious people': those who donate, give charity, and do things like that.
 These are not religious people, these are guilty people.
 They feel guilt.
 When a person accumulates too much money he starts feeling guilty.

-Now he has to do something to unburden his guilt so he gives to charities.
-This is just to console his conscience.
+Now he has to do something to unburden his guilt, so he gives to charities.
+This is just to console his own conscience.

-It happened...
+It happened:

 Andrew Carnegie had donated to many libraries, to many colleges, to many universities, medical colleges, and a thousand and one institutions.
-When he was dying - he was one of those robber-barons - he inquired of his secretary, "How much have I donated in my whole life?"
+When he was dying - he was one of those robberbarons - he enquired of his secretary, 'How much have I donated in my whole life?'
 He had donated millions of dollars.
-The secretary rushed to the treasurer and inquired.
-It was a big list.
-He listened; the total was millions and millions of dollars.
-He was surprised.
-He opened his eyes, he suddenly became very much alive, and he said, "But from where, I wonder, could I get that much money, from where?
+The secretary rushed to the treasurer and enquired; it was a big list.
+He listened: the total was millions and millions of dollars.
+He was surprised. he opened his eyes, he suddenly became very much alive, and he said, 'But from where, I wonder, could I get that much money?
+From where?
 Have I donated that much?
-But from where could I get that much money?"
+But from where could I get that much money?'
 You have got it from the same people to whom you donate.
-From one pocket you take, with the other hand you give to them.
-And of course you never give the whole, total amount, you just give a part of it.
+From one pocket you take, with another hand you give, and of course, you never give the whole, total amount.
+You just give a part of it.
 It is a trick.
 And this has not helped.

 If you need a world without poverty, greed has to disappear.
-Charity is not going to help; it has not helped.
+No, charity is not going to help; it has not helped.
 Greed has to disappear, hoarding has to disappear.
-That's what I am trying to teach you.
-If you love life, you never become a hoarder.
-Life is so beautiful, who bothers about tomorrow?
+That's what I am trying to teach you: if you love life, you never become a hoarder.
+Life is so beautiful; who bothers about tomorrow?
 That's why I go on repeating again and again: live in the moment, then there will be no beggars.
 But you live in the future - then there are going to be beggars.
-You accumulate for the future; then certainly it cannot be available to all who are alive right now.
+You accumulate for the future; then certainly, it cannot be available to all who are alive right now.